Best Biscoff Cheesecake Recipe

 • Eggs: Eggs help bind the cheesecake together and give it structure.
 For a lighter version, you can try using 1 whole egg and 2 egg whites, but note that the texture may change slightly.

-• Vanilla Bean Paste: Vanilla bean paste adds depth of flavor.
+• Vanilla Bean Paste: Vanilla bean paste adds depth of flavour.
 If you don’t have it on hand, you can use vanilla extract or even a vanilla pod, scraping out the seeds for a richer vanilla taste.

 Equipment Required for Best Biscoff Cheesecake